Item # PIN004J

-Aesthetically, the Gan RS is a near clone of the Dogma F8 and from a distance it could easily be mistaken for one.
-Underneath the paint, the Dogma F8's Toray T1100 1K Dream Carbon with Nanoalloy Technology is substituted for a slightly more compliant T900 carbon, giving up a tiny bit of weight and stiffness, but drops the overall cost significantly.
+Aesthetically, the Gan RS is a near clone of the Dogma F8, and from a distance it could easily be mistaken for one.
+Underneath the paint, the Dogma F8's Toray T1100 1K Dream Carbon with Nanoalloy Technology is substituted for a slightly more compliant T900 carbon, gaining a tiny bit of weight and stiffness but dropping the overall cost significantly.
 While this carbon is slightly less rigid than the T1100 1K, it still possesses very good strength to weight ratios and not too long ago would have been the material of choice for top-end frames.
 We doubt many will notice much of a difference in the ride quality and will appreciate the money saved opting for the Gan RS.

-The Gan RS complete comes with Ultegra cable and housing carefully routed in the internal cable ports and are fully compatible with electronic shifting systems if you choose to go that route in the future.
-We are happy that the threaded Italian bottom bracket continues as we are big fans of the ease of install and creak-free performance.
-The CNC threads provide a more consistent and solid platform doing away with PressFit creaking and longevity issues.
+The Gan RS complete comes with Ultegra cable and housing carefully routed in the internal cable ports, and it's fully compatible with electronic shifting systems if you choose to go that route in the future.
+We're happy that the threaded Italian bottom bracket continues, as we're big fans of the ease of installation and creak-free performance.
+The CNC threads provide a more consistent and solid platform, doing away with PressFit creaking and longevity issues.

 - A well balanced road bike for racing and group rides

-- Geometry is the same as its top-tier bikes
+- Geometry is the same as Pinarello's top-tier bikes

 - Lightweight carbon construction for responsive handling